Floyd Vivino: Other work

 Vivino was selected to be the vocalist on Vince Giordano's 2020 recording of "Ain't Misbehavin'", but was replaced by Loudon Wainwright III due to a conflicting appearance commitment.

 Vivino hosted and starred in The Last Authentic American Traveling Burlesque Show, a tribute to the lost entertainment style of burlesque.

-Starting in November 2020, Vivino, along with long-time collaborator, Scott Gordon, began live-streaming old episodes and segments from Gordon's archive of 700 hours of video.
-These can be seen on StageIt on the internet at StageIt.com/SGE-Inc every Tuesday night at 8:00 pm Eastern time.
+Vivino also wrote a weekly column covering Italian and Italian American topics and culture, titled Italian American Serenade, for the Italian Tribune from 2000 to 2026.
+He was also the long time master of ceremonies for the Italian Tribune's Columbus Gala, which highlights accomplishments of Italian Americans from the proceeding year.

+In 2009 and 2017, Vivino ran for Governor of New Jersey as a write-in candidate.

 Tributes

-The first band to refer to The Uncle Floyd Show in a song was the Johnny Gork Band from Flemington, New Jersey, in the early 1980s, released on a 45 rpm single.
-Johnny and the band appeared on the show, during which Uncle Floyd said he was honored and humbled to have a band produce a record about the show.
+The first band to refer to The Uncle Floyd Show in a song was the Johnny Gork Band from Flemington, New Jersey, released on a 45 rpm single in 1982.

 David Bowie, a fan of Vivino's television show, recorded the song "Slip Away" on his 2002 album, Heathen, as a tribute.
 The lyrics mention Uncle Floyd and his puppets Oogie and Bones Boy.
 When asked how he had learned of the show, Bowie replied, "John Lennon told me about it."
-He has also mentioned Iggy Pop regularly watching the show.
+He also mentioned Iggy Pop regularly watching the show.
 While in Berlin in 2002 touring for his Heathen album, Bowie said, "This is another new song.
 It's about a television hero in America from '70s that myself, and Lennon and Iggy Pop used to watch in the afternoons.
 Crazy guy, and we were very addled and used to love fooling around watching this guy Uncle Floyd.
 And his song is called "Slip Away".
 This story is also told in the 2024 documentary Flipside, which features Uncle Floyd.

 The song "Work for Food" by Dramarama, on the 1994 album Hi-Fi Sci-Fi features the Uncle Floyd Show in the lyrics.
 Footage of Vivino as Cowboy Charlie also appears in the video for the song.
 The members of Dramarama were from Wayne, New Jersey, and made their first television appearance on The Uncle Floyd Show.

 The Ramones also recognized The Uncle Floyd Show in their song "It's Not My Place (In the Nine to Five World)", as well as in various live appearances.
 Also, Ramones guitarist Johnny Ramone could often be seen wearing an Uncle Floyd Show T-shirt in pictures of the band, while Joey Ramone often wore an Uncle Floyd Show button on his leather jacket.

+Another fan of Vivino's was Patrick McDonnell who designed the intertitles for characters on The Uncle Floyd Show which included Julia Stepchild, Don Ho-Hum, Flojo the TV Clown, and Don Goomba.
+McDonnell's punk rock band Steel Tips was the first of many musical acts to perform on the show.